8 Things You Must Include in Your Monthly Marketing Report [+ 5 Templates]

 - They allow businesses to collect data from numerous sources and access valuable marketing data from a single point of access.

-- They are entirely automation-friendly, so they allow marketers to save lots of working hours.
+- They are entirely automation-friendly, allowing marketers to save many working hours with automated reporting.

 - They showcase visitors’ behavior and exact activity on a website, social media account, app, etc.